 where $\hat{\mathbf{v}}_t$ represents the noisy video at timestep $t$ perturbed by Gaussian noise $\epsilon$.
 Furthermore, we incorporate three strategic modifications:

-\begin{itemize}[leftmargin=1.5em,itemsep=0pt,parsep=0.2em,topsep=0.0em,partopsep=0.0em] \item (\textsc{a}) Rather than resampling the Gaussian noise at each iteration as in traditional SDS, we maintain a constant noise across the optimization, enhancing convergence speed. \item (\textsc{b}) Optimization is confined to the initial stages of the denoising process, where noise levels are higher, focusing on dynamic information distillation. \item (\textsc{c}) We implement a coarse-to-fine optimization strategy, evolving from high to low noise levels, specifically from timestep $T$ to $\tau_{\text{NI-VSDS}}$, where $T > \tau_{\text{NI-VSDS}} > 0$.
+\begin{itemize}[leftmargin=1.5em,itemsep=0pt,parsep=0.2em,topsep=0.0em,partopsep=0.0em] \item Instead of resampling the Gaussian noise at each iteration as in traditional SDS, we maintain a constant noise across the optimization, enhancing convergence speed. \item Optimization is confined to the initial stages of the denoising process, where noise levels are higher, focusing on dynamic information distillation. \item We implement a coarse-to-fine optimization strategy, evolving from high to low noise levels, specifically from timestep $T$ to $\tau_{\text{NI-VSDS}}$, where $T > \tau_{\text{NI-VSDS}} > 0$.
 This approach stabilizes the optimization trajectory and yields superior motion quality. \end{itemize}

-The algorithmic implementation of our Noise-Invariant Video Score Distillation Sampling is detailed in Algorithm~\ref{algorithm:ni-vsds}, which outlines the procedure for transitioning a static video into a dynamic one using the defined NI-VSDS loss.
-Remarkably, we only perform a single update from timestep $T$ to $\tau_{\text{NI-VSDS}}$, which requires fewer than 50 iterations, a significant reduction compared to the thousands typically necessary in SDS for text-to-3D synthesis. $\alpha$ is a scalar defining the step size of the gradient update.
+The implementation of noise-invariant video score distillation sampling (NI-VSDS) algorithm is detailed in Algorithm~\ref{algorithm:ni-vsds}, which outlines the process of converting a static video into a dynamic video using the defined NI-VSDS loss.
+Notably, we only perform a single update from timestep $T$ to $\tau_{\text{NI-VSDS}}$, requiring fewer than 50 iterations, this is a significant reduction compared to the thousands of iterations typically required for text-to-3D synthesis in SDS. $\alpha$ is a scalar that defines the step size of the gradient update.
 We empirically set $\tau_{\text{NI-VSDS}}=\mathsf{Int}(T\times p_{\text{NI-VSDS}})$.

-\textbf{Video regeneration.} Upon animating the static video, we further enhance the video quality through a diffusion-denoising process.
-This phase does not suffer from the aforementioned training-inference gap, thus enabling more refined generation outcomes.
+\textbf{Video regeneration.} After animating the static video, we further enhance the appearance detail quality of the video through a diffusion-denoising process.
+This stage is not affected by the aforementioned training-inference gap, thereby achieving more refined generation results.

-Notably, we have the flexibility to introduce noise at any timestep $\tau_{\text{re}}$, calculated as $\tau_{\text{re}} = \mathsf{Int}(T \times p_{\text{re}})$, followed by the corresponding denoising process.
+Notably, we can flexibly add noise up to any timestep $\tau_{\text{re}}$, calculated as $\tau_{\text{re}} = \mathsf{Int}(T \times p_{\text{re}})$, followed by the corresponding denoising process.
 This strategy not only preserves the fine appearance textures but also reduces the required denoising steps, thus streamlining the video synthesis process and elevating the overall quality of the resulting video.